oVirt/ovirt-site/source/develop/release-management/features/infra/Engine_vacuum.md

           This operation may take a while depending on this setup health and the configuration of the db vacuum process.
           See https://www.postgresql.org/docs/9.2/static/sql-vacuum.html
-          (Yes, No) [Yes]:
+          (Yes, No) [No]:
 ```

-Choosing `[Yes]`, the default will invoke vacuum full verbose on the engine db by
+Choosing `[Yes]`, will invoke vacuum full verbose on the engine db by
 invoking `engine-vacuum -f -v` and by setting `/tmp/{tmpdir}/.pgpass` - See [pgpass documantation][2].

-- Default value: _Yes_ (run vacuum full)
+- Default value: _No_ (does nothing)
-- Output: to the install log, small elpased time summary to the console
+- Output: to the install log, small elapsed time summary to the console
-- Answer file entry: `OVESETUP_DB/engineVacuumFull=bool:True`
+- Answer file entry: `OVESETUP_DB/engineVacuumFull=bool:False`
-- Fail install on error: _Yes_, output should go to the log
+- Fail install on error: _Yes_, output will go to the installation log

 ## Security
 The credentials of the user, engine db and password